playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dynamic-html/index.md

 <!-- tabs:end -->

-## Conditionally rendering hidden content
+## Conditionally Rendering Hidden Content

 Now that we've migrated our dropdowns to use a list instead of hardcoding each component instance, let's migrate our dropdown's collapsed content to conditionally render instead of using the `hidden` HTML attribute.